guil95/reminder/README.md

 ## Flags

-The flag `-timer` is about the time that alert will happens, for example, `10m` you alert will happen each 10 minutes.
+The flag `-timer` is about the time that alert will happens, for example, `10m` yor alert will happen each 10 minutes.

 The flag `-text` is about the text that will show in your alert.